hashicorp/terraform/website/docs/commands/init.html.markdown

 the desired providers into a local directory and using the additional option `-plugin-dir=PATH`.
 When this option is specified, _only_ the given directory is consulted, which prevents Terraform from making requests to the plugin repository or looking for plugins in other local directories.
+Passing an empty string to `-plugin-dir` removes any previously recorded paths.

 Custom plugins can be used along with automatically installed plugins by placing them in `terraform.d/plugins/OS_ARCH/` inside the directory being